The 8 Week Functional Bodybuilding Hybrid Program

 Week 6

-The more astute readers will also notice that there are some non traditional moves in there as well i.e rope climbs and cable extensions.
-These are important because we do need to drive hypertrophy to these particular muscle groups as they are used very heavily in functional fitness.
+The more astute readers will notice that there are some non-traditional moves in there as well including: rope climbs and cable extensions.
+These are important because we do need to drive hypertrophy to these specific muscle groups, as they are used very heavily in functional fitness.

 Week 7